 When making a pie, the crust to me can be the most stressful part.
 I love a galette because that stress goes away.
 It is intentionally rustic looking, and you can fold the crust however you'd like.
 You can use a store bought crust, especially if you're short on time, but nothing beats a homemade crust and the method I use requires no special equipment.

 After your galette is baked, it will have a naturally matte look to the center.
 To help bring some shine, and also for an added kick of peach flavor, you have the option to make a peach syrup to brush on to the top of your fruit after it's done baking.
-To make the syrup, you'll cut up part of a peach (peel and all) and then break it down into smaller pieces using a food chopper or processor with a bit of water.
-Then, in a small pot on the stovetop you'll cook the broken down peach with a bit more water and powdered sugar until it thickens.
-Then you'll strain the mixture and you're left with a smooth pink syrup perfect for brushing onto the center of your galette.
+To make the syrup, you'll cut up a peach and then blend it up using a food chopper or processor with a bit of water.
+Then, after straining that thick juice, you'll add it to a small pot on the stovetop you'll cook the broken down peach juice with a bit more water and powdered sugar until it thickens.
+Then you're left with a smooth pink syrup perfect for brushing onto the center of your galette.
 It's not an icing that forms a thick layer, instead it will soak in a bit to your pie bringing added moisture and a shiny finish.
 You won't need all of the syrup that's made, so I highly recommend using the leftovers for an iced tea or homemade summer beverage!

 Ingredients: